-- Scroll down and tap on “Sound Recognition.”
+- Scroll down and tap Sound Recognition.

-How to Add Sound Recognition to iPhone Control Center
+How to add sound recognition to iPhone Control Center

-- Go to the Settings → Control Center.
+- Go to Settings → Control Center.

-- Under More Controls, find and tap the green plus (+) icon next to Sound Recognition.
+- Under More Controls, find and tap the green plus icon next to Sound Recognition.

-Get Instant Sound Recognition Notification on iPhone and iPad
+Get instant sound recognition notification on iPhone and iPad

-You would like to read these posts as well:
+You may like to read these posts as well:

-- Use YouTube in Picture in Picture Mode on iPhone
+- Use YouTube in Picture-in-Picture Mode on iPhone